PouceHeure/blog/content/projects/project_friction-detection.md

 ## Mission Context

-As part of a European research project, I conducted a two-month research mission at the University of Tokyo to investigate road surface friction estimation using only a forward-facing camera.
+As part of a European research project, I contributed to a two-month research mission conducted at the University of Tokyo, focusing on road surface friction estimation using only a forward-facing camera.

-This led to the publication of a paper, {{< cite ProposalUTakumi >}}, at IEEE AIM 2023, in collaboration with the University of Tokyo and UTC.
+This work led to the publication of a paper, {{< cite ProposalUTakumi >}}, at IEEE AIM 2023, in collaboration with the University of Tokyo and UTC.
 The system uses image segmentation, confidence modeling, geometric projection, and accumulation into a global surface grid map.

-{{< youtube code="mbmAByTlTSU" width="800" caption="Video demo, road friction estimation." >}}
+{{< youtube code="mbmAByTlTSU" width="800" caption="Video demo: road friction estimation." label="road-friction-demo" >}}

+Demo: {{< videoref label="road-friction-demo" >}}.

-The experiment was conducted in partnership with the Fujimoto Lab (University of Tokyo) as part of the OWheel collaboration.
-The lab focuses on autonomous vehicles and control systems, particularly for electric vehicles and in-wheel motor platforms.
+The experiment was conducted with the Fujimoto Lab (University of Tokyo) as part of the OWheel collaboration.
+The laboratory specializes in autonomous vehicles and control systems, particularly for electric vehicles and in-wheel motor platforms.

 {{< figure src="/images/road-friction/fujimoto_laboratory.jpg" caption="Laboratories of the University of Tokyo, Kashiwa campus." width="500">}}

-The mission goal was to detect road surface types in real time from a front-facing camera and provide this information to a traction controller.
+The mission aimed to detect road surface types in real time from a front-facing camera and provide this information to a traction controller.

 ## Image Processing Pipeline